 Christ is man's true High Priest.
 His removing of the veil between our heavenly Father and us means we can directly access him anytime we have a need.

-14. Having therefore a great High Priest, Who has passed into the heavens, Jesus the Son of God, we should hold fast the confession of our faith . . .
-16. Therefore, we should come with boldness to the throne of grace, so that we may receive mercy and find grace to help in time of need (Hebrews 4:14, 16)
+Having therefore a great High Priest, Who has passed into the heavens, Jesus the Son of God, we should hold fast the confession of our faith . . .
+Therefore, we should come with boldness to the throne of grace (where the veil has been removed), so that we may receive mercy and find grace to help in time of need (Hebrews 4:14, 16)